BuzzFeedNews/2018-09-ftc-analysis/README.md

 # FTC complaints about 'immigration services'-related complaints — 2006 to 2018

 This repository contains data, analytic code, and findings that support portions of the BuzzFeed News article, “[She Paid A Lawyer Thousands Of Dollars To Apply For A Green Card.
-Then she Got A Deportation Order Instead.](https://www.buzzfeednews.com/article/lamvo/undocumented-immigrants-10-year-green-card),” published September 28, 2018.
+Then She Got A Deportation Order Instead.](https://www.buzzfeednews.com/article/lamvo/undocumented-immigrants-10-year-green-card),” published September 29, 2018.
 Please read that article, which contains important context and details, before proceeding.

 ## Data